appacademy/Module-2-Resources/week-4/w4-review-guide/w4-study-guide.md

     -   context refers to the value of the this keyword when code is executed.

 -   **OOP**
-    -   Eliminate unnecessary repetition with inhertiance, and design classes with intuitive classes (blueprints).
+    -   Eliminate unnecessary repetition with inheritance, and design classes with intuitive classes (blueprints).

 -   **TDD benefits**
-    -   Creating test specs that describe the functionality of code to be written and then writting code to meet those tests.
+    -   Creating test specs that describe the functionality of code to be written and then writing code to meet those tests.
     -   It allows you to write only that is needed.
     -   TDD steps: First write tests(Red), write code to pass those specs (green), and finally refactor.